On the set of normalized dilatations of fully-punctured pseudo-Anosov maps: Background

 Let $\widehat{B}$ be the lift of $B$ to $\widehat{T_f}$. $\widehat{B}$ carries $\widehat{\Lambda^s}$, hence we can define the \textit{weight} of a sector to be the total $\widehat{\mu^s}$-measure of the leaves that are carried by the sector.

-Fix a fiber surface, which we denote by $S$.
-This slight abuse of notation is justified because a fiber surface must be homeomorphic to the surface $f$ is defined on.
+Fix a fiber surface $S$.
 The intersection of $S$ with $B$ determines a train track $\tau$ on $S$.
 Meanwhile, $S$ intersects each sector $s$ of $B$ in disjoint \textit{arcs}.
 Each arc has endpoints on edges of $\Gamma$ that lie on different sides of $s$.
 We order the arcs from bottom to top, using terms such as `the bottommost arc on $s$'.
 Notice that these arcs, over all sectors, are exactly the branches of $\tau$.

 Similarly, the intersection points of $S$ with $B$ are exactly the switches of $\tau$.
-In particular, the number of such intersection points is equal to the number of switches of $\tau$.
-Now, each complementary region of $\tau$ in $S$ is a once-punctured polygon, hence by an index argument, we see that the number of intersection points of $S$ with $B$ is $-2\chi(S)$.
+Now, each complementary region of $\tau$ in $S$ is a once-punctured polygon.
+Recall that the \textit{index} of such a polygon with $n$-cusps on its boundary is $-\frac{n}{2}$.
+By the Poincaré-Hopf theorem, the sum of indices of the complementary regions is equal to the Euler characteristic of the entire surface $S$.
+From this, one can compute that the number of intersection points of $S$ with $B$ is $-2\chi(S)$.

 Fix a homeomorphic lift of $S$ to $\widehat{T_f}$, which we denote by $S_0$.
 Write $S_r=g^r \cdot S_0$.
 Each $S_r$ is a separating surface in $\widehat{T_f}$, hence it makes sense to say that a set lies above or below some $S_r$.
 For each sector $\widehat{s}$ of $\widehat{B}$, suppose $r$ is the smallest integer such that $\widehat{s}$ lies above $S_{r-1}$.
 If $\widehat{s}$ intersects any $S_i$ at all, then $r$ is also the smallest integer such that $S_r$ intersects $\widehat{s}$.
 In this case we say that $\widehat{s}$ is \textit{at height $r$}.
 Notice that each sector $s$ of $B$ has a collection of lifts $\{\widehat{s_r}\}_{r \in \mathbb{Z}}$ where each $\widehat{s_r}$ is at height $r$.
 We define the \textit{weight} of $s$ to be the weight of $\widehat{s_0}$.
 We caution the reader that this does NOT make $B$ a measured branched surface, since this measure may not be additive across the branch locus.